jrean/laravel-user-verification/README.md

 php artisan vendor:publish --provider="Jrean\UserVerification\UserVerificationServiceProvider" --tag="migrations"
 ```

-## Middleware
+## Middlewares

 ### Default middleware

-This package provides an optional middleware throwing a `UserNotVerifiedException`.
+This package provides two optional middlewares.
 Please refer to the [Laravel Documentation](https://laravel.com/docs/master/errors#the-exception-handler) to learn more about how to work with the exception handler.

+#### isVerified

+This middleware throwing a `UserNotVerifiedException`.

-To register the default middleware add the following lines to the `$routeMiddleware` array within the `app/Http/Kernel.php` file:
+To register the middleware add the following lines to the `$routeMiddleware` array within the `app/Http/Kernel.php` file:

 ```php
 protected $routeMiddleware = [